COVID-19 Special Event Updates

 Outdoor events of more than 10 people are prohibited with some exceptions.
 All exceptions require COVID-19 health and safety protocols including face coverings, social distancing and more as outlined in the latest Orders issued by the Mayor and Governor and must comply with Texas Department of State Health Services (DSHS) health protocols.

-- zoos, aquariums, natural caverns, and similar facilities
+c. zoos, aquariums, natural caverns, and similar facilities;

-Outdoor Dining: Restaurants are limited to 75% total listed occupancy indoors but are not subject to an occupancy limit for outdoor dining (dine-in services only allowed if customers are seated while eating and drinking).
+Restaurants are limited to 75% total listed occupancy indoors but are not subject to an occupancy limit for outdoor dining (dine-in service allowed only if customers are seated while eating and drinking).

-Outdoor Sports: Permitted if there is no contact with between participants and no more than 10 participants play the sport at any time.
+Permitted if there is no contact between participants and no more than 10 participants play the sport at any time.
 Must comply with DSHS health protocol requirements.

-Wedding and Wedding Receptions: A wedding reception held at a restaurant should follow the restaurant protocol.
-Wedding reception services held at other indoor locations are limited to 50% of the facility’s total listed occupancy.
+A wedding reception held at a restaurant should follow the restaurant protocol.
+Wedding reception services held at other indoor locations are limited to 75% of the facility’s total listed occupancy.
 A wedding that is held in a house of worship does not have an occupancy limit.
-A wedding that is held at an inside venue other than a house of worship is limited to 50% of the total listed occupancy of the facility.
+A wedding that is held at an inside venue other than a house of worship is limited to 75% of the total listed occupancy of the facility.
 There are no outdoor occupancy limits for weddings or wedding receptions.
 Weddings and wedding receptions must follow health protocols (required face coverings, social distancing, etc.).

 Staff members are not included in determining operating levels, except for manufacturing services and office workers.